LesleyLai/blog/contents/blog/factual_errors_in_modern_languages_sucks/en.md

 You can make a React component a custom element.

+> We don’t even know whether or not he’s still working full-time on Elm.
+The language might actually be dead by now.

+Evan is still doing work on Elm and interacts with the community regularly.

 ### Reason ML
 > Just like TypeScript, ReasonML has access to the entire JavaScript ecosystem.